yt-project/yt/doc/source/developing/creating_derived_fields.rst

      fields or that get aliased to themselves, we can specify a different desired output unit than the unit found on disk.
 ``force_override``
-     (*Advanced*) Overrides the definition of an old fild if a field with the same name has already been defined,
+     (*Advanced*) Overrides the definition of an old field if a field with the same name has already been defined.

 Debugging a Derived Field
 -------------------------